eclipse-openj9/openj9-docs/docs/xjit.md

 | [`verbose`       ](#verbose       ) | Reports information about the JIT and AOT compiler configuration and method compilation.|
 | [`vlog`          ](#vlog          ) | Sends verbose output to a file.                                                         |

-: :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The -Xjit option should only be specified once.
-If it's specified multiple times, only the last option takes effect.
-To specify multiple -Xjit parameters, use commas to separate the parameters; for example, -Xjit:enableGPU,exclude={ilog/rules/engine/sequential/generated/*}.
-Parameters such as exclude are additive and may be specified multiple times (but all within the same -Xjit option).

 ### `count`